-Corvid 19 rather put a spoke in the works for the frst part of the year but restrictions are now partially lifted and whilst all the big reservoirs for this and the Midland area remain closed , lakes such as Chigboro have opened their doors once more although there are a number of restrictions on having to book and pay on line and the lodge is closed so no tea or toilet facilities.
+Corvid 19 rather put a spoke in the works for the frst part of the year but restrictions are now mainly lifted all the big reservoirs for this and the Midland area open now and lakes such as Chigboro have opened their doors once more these last few weeks although there are a number of restrictions on having to book and pay on line and the lodge is closed so no tea or toilet facilities.

-I can again start teaching the gentle art although there are the usual restrictions with social distancing and hygene matters and whilst this may hamper and slow the day a little if it does I will add an hour for free at the end.
+I can again start teaching the gentle art although there are the usual restrictions with social distancing and hygene matters.

 Originally, I intended this column to be an overview of how the fishing for the last month had been but with January hardly having a dry day and February suffering storm force winds as well as rain not a lot of fishing got done and now with Corvid 19 since mid March I have kept the next few paragraphs in to give new comers to the sport an insight into the types of trout fishing there are ande of course there is precios little new stuff to write about.